 The Microbiome Diet nourishes the healthful bacteria in your gut.
 It is a framework for you to pay greater attention to your 40 trillion microorganisms by consuming nutrients they need and avoiding those things that can cause havoc.
 A balanced and diverse microbiome is the goal.
-The Microbiome Diet is flexible and fits into a variety of eating styles and preferences, whether it is paleo, keto, vegan, raw, low-carb, kosher, non-GMO, etc. It is a set of guidelines aimed at optimum gut health and performance.
+The Microbiome Diet is flexible and fits into a variety of eating styles and preferences, whether it is paleo, keto, vegan, raw, low-carb, non-GMO, etc. It is a set of guidelines aimed at optimum gut health and performance.
 Getting enough prebiotics is central to your overall health.
 To build a healthy microbiome, follow these guidelines:

 A. Foods to Eat More Of

 - A rich variety of vegetables of all kinds, especially asparagus, artichoke, spring onion, mushroom, garlic, leek, onion, avocado.
 Have some of your veggies raw and try new things—go with the seasons.